 From 1950 into the 1970s Richard climbed extensively in Washington’s Cascades, achieving many first ascents and new routes.
 His name is sprinkled throughout Fred Beckey’s guidebooks on the Cascades of Washington State.

 In 1955 he was selected, along with Beckey and George Bell, as one of three American members of the International Himalayan Expedition.
+(Read his full report as published in the 1956 edition of The Mountaineers.)
 In doing so, he became the first American to actually set foot on Mount Everest with an ascent of the Khumbu Icefall to 20,300′ in mid-September, 1955.
 Ultimately the expedition was not successful in reaching the summit (earlier achieved by Tenzing and Hillary in 1953) but the expedition pioneered the route on Lhotse (the south peak of Everest).
 The expedition also completed the first map of Everest under the direction of cartographer Erwin Schneider.
 Richard climbed a number of peaks in the Everest region, including first ascents of the West Peak of Lobuje (20,161′) and Langcha.

 Upon his return to Seattle from Everest he took over the Mount Rainier Guide Service and during the next 10 years developed it into the first modern mountain climbing school and a highly successful guiding business.
 He made some 84 ascents of Rainier by various routes, including the first full ascent of the 3,000-foot Nisqually Icefall rising above Paradise, an ascent made possible at the time only by the recent introduction of the ice screw.
 On July 30, 1959 along with Gil Blinn, he achieved the speed record of six hours and forty minutes round trip from Paradise to the summit of Rainier and back, a record which stood until 1981.